BandoKal/Engineering/Code-Standards/swift-oop.md

 ## Correctness

-Strive to make your code compile without warnings.
+Make your code compile without warnings.
+You can modify your projects build settings to treat warnings as errors to prevent any slipping by.
 This rule informs many style decisions such as using `#selector` types instead of string literals.

 ## Naming